trestletech/todotxtpp/README.md

 For now, the application is largely controlled through environment variables rather than a configuration file.
 The following variables are available:

- - `TODOPORT` - The port on which the server will be created.
+ - `TODO_PORT` or, if that's not found, `PORT`- The port on which the server will be created.
 By default, `3000`.
- - `TODOKEY` - The full path to the SSL key to use in creating an HTTPS server.
+ - `TODO_SSL_KEY` - The full path to the SSL key to use in creating an HTTPS server.
 You must also specify a `TODOCERT` variable in order for this setting to have any effect.
- - `TODOCERT` - The full path to the SSL certificate to use in creating an HTTPS server.
+ - `TODO_SSL_CERT` - The full path to the SSL certificate to use in creating an HTTPS server.
 You must also specify a `TODOKEY` variable in order for this setting to have any effect.
- - `TODOHOST` - The hostname of the server you're running on.
+ - `TODO_DOMAIN` - The full domain (with protocol and port) of the server you're running on, as accessed by your clients.
 This is needed in order for Dropbox to refer the client back to your server when logging in.
+ - `TODO_DROPBOX_KEY` - The key of your Dropbox application to use for Dropbox OAuth (see the "Dropbox Application" section below).
+ - `TODO_DROPBOX_SECRET` - The secret of your Dropbox application to use for Dropbox OAuth (see the "Dropbox Application" section below).
+ - `TODO_SESSION_KEY` - If you don't want a private sessions key to be generated for you, you can specify your own in this variable.
+Note that this configuration will override any key found in `clientSessions.key`.
+ - `TODO_FORCE_DOMAIN` - Will force visitors to use the exact domain you provided when visiting the site (including HTTP/S and the presence/lack of a `www` prefix).
+Default is false.
+Set to `1` to enable.
+Provides a convenient way to ensure that your users are using the proper protocol and prefix.

 ### Dropbox Application

 You'll need to register a Dropbox application which can be done [here](https://www.dropbox.com/developers/apps).
 You app needs to be a "Dropbox API app" with access to all files (not only the ones it creates) but only of the "Text" type.

 Once you register the app, place the key and secret in a file named `dropbox.json` (you can use the existing file [dropbox.json.example](/dropbox.json.example) to guide you) in this directory.
+Alternatively, you can set the environment variables `TODO_DROPBOX_KEY` and `TODO_DROPBOX_SECRET`.
 Todo.txt++ will pick up these settings the next time it starts and interacting with Dropbox as the application you registered.

 ### Session Key